 Create a CloudBolt superuser.
 This user will be able to change all CloudBolt permissions.
 Enter your own name and other information into this form.
 All fields are required.

 The value of the Organization field will be used to create a sample top-level group in CloudBolt.
 You can name this for the group you belong to in your company (e.g., “Global IT Services”).

 If you don’t use the username admin, then the default admin account will be deleted after this step.
 If you use admin, then its password will be changed and it will be added to the group.

 Conclusion of the Wizard¶

-After the last step, the wizard will create all the objects that CloudBolt requires to begin provisioning, discovering, and managing VMs.
-It will create a user account using the information entered in step 8 and automatically log you in so you can begin configuring and using CloudBolt.
+After the last step, the wizard will exit.
+It will create a user account using the information entered in the last step and automatically log you in so you can begin configuring and using CloudBolt.
 You will be taken to the Resource Handlers List page where you will be guided through setting up your first Resource Handler.